Finite-Length Analyses for Source and Channel Coding on Markov Chains: Information Measures

 \subsection{Information Measures for Transition Matrix}

 Let $\{ W(x,y|x^\prime,y^\prime) \}_{((x,y),(x^\prime,y^\prime)) \in ({\cal X} \times {\cal Y})^2}$ be an ergodic and irrecucible transition matrix.
 The purpose of this section is to introduce transition matrix counter parts of those measures in Section \ref{section:multi-terminal-single-shot}.
-For this purpose, we first need to introduce some assumptions on transition matrices: \begin{assumption}[Non-Hidden] We say that a transition matrix $W$ is {\em non-hidden} (with respect to ${\cal Y}$) if
+For this purpose, we first need to introduce some assumptions on transition matrices: \begin{assumption}[Non-Hidden] We say that a transition matrix $W$ is {\em non-hidden} (with respect to ${\cal Y}$) if\footnote{The reason for the name ``non-hidden" is the following.
+In general, the random variable $Y$ is subject to a hidden Markov process.
+However, when the condition \eqref{eq:condition-non-hidden} holds, the random variable $Y$ is subject to a Markov process.
+Hence, we call the condition \eqref{eq:condition-non-hidden} non-hidden.}